Water pollution: Solid waste and plastics

-Solid waste can enter water bodies through untreated sewage, combined sewer overflows, urban runoff, people discarding garbage into the environment, wind carrying municipal solid waste from landfills and so forth.
-This results in macroscopic pollution– large visible items polluting the water– but also microplastics pollution that is not directly visible.
+Solid waste can enter water bodies through untreated sewage, combined sewer overflows, urban runoff, and people discarding garbage into the environment.
+Wind can also carry municipal solid waste from landfills, resulting in macroscopic pollution, where large visible items pollute the water, as well as microplastic pollution that is not directly visible.
 The terms marine debris and marine plastic pollution are used in the context of pollution of oceans.

 Microplastics persist in the environment at high levels, particularly in aquatic and marine ecosystems, where they cause water pollution.
 35% of all ocean microplastics come from textiles/clothing, primarily due to the erosion of polyester, acrylic, or nylon-based clothing, often during the washing process.

-Stormwater, untreated sewage and wind are the primary conduits for microplastics from land to sea.
-Synthetic fabrics, tyres, and city dust are the most common sources of microplastics.
-These three sources account for more than 80% of all microplastic contamination.
+The main ways in which microplastics are transported from land to sea are via stormwater, untreated sewage and wind.
+The most common sources of microplastics are synthetic fabrics, tyres, and urban dust.
+These three sources together account for over 80% of all microplastic contamination.

 Types of surface water pollution

 Surface water pollution includes pollution of rivers, lakes and oceans.
 A subset of surface water pollution is marine pollution which affects the oceans.
 Nutrient pollution refers to contamination by excessive inputs of nutrients.

-Globally, about 4.5 billion people do not have safely managed sanitation as of 2017, according to an estimate by the Joint Monitoring Programme for Water Supply and Sanitation.
-Lack of access to sanitation is concerning and often leads to water pollution, e.g. via the practice of open defecation: during rain events or floods, the human feces are moved from the ground where they were deposited into surface waters.
-Simple pit latrines may also get flooded during rain events.
+As of 2017, an estimated 4.5 billion people globally did not have access to safely managed sanitation, according to the Joint Monitoring Programme for Water Supply and Sanitation.
+Lack of access to sanitation is a serious issue which often leads to water pollution.
+For example, open defecation can result in human feces being moved from the ground into surface waters during rain events or floods.
+Simple pit latrines may also flood during heavy rainfall.

-As of 2022, Europe and Central Asia account for around 16% of global microplastics discharge into the seas, and although management of plastic waste and its recycling is improving globally, the absolute amount of plastic pollution continues to increase unabated due to the large amount of plastic that is being produced and disposed of.
+As of 2022, Europe and Central Asia account for around 16% of the global discharge of microplastics into the seas.
+Although the management of plastic waste and its recycling is improving globally, the absolute amount of plastic pollution continues to increase unabated due to the large quantity of plastic in circulation.
 Even if sea plastic pollution were to stop entirely, microplastic contamination of the surface ocean would be projected to continue to increase.

 Thermal pollution

 The Brayton Point Power Station in Massachusetts discharged heated water to Mount Hope Bay until 2011.

-Elevated water temperatures decrease oxygen levels (due to lower levels of dissolved oxygen, as gases are less soluble in warmer liquids), which can kill fish (which may then rot) and alter food chain composition, reduce species biodiversity, and foster invasion by new thermophilic species.
+Increased water temperatures decrease oxygen levels due to lower levels of dissolved oxygen, as gases are less soluble in warmer liquids.
+This can kill fish, which may then rot, and alter the composition of the food chain, reducing species biodiversity and fostering the invasion of new thermophilic species.

 Biological pollution

-The introduction of aquatic invasive organisms is a form of water pollution as well.
-It causes biological pollution.
+The introduction of aquatic invasive organisms is also a form of water pollution, i.e., biological pollution.

 Groundwater pollution

-In many areas of the world, groundwater pollution poses a hazard to the wellbeing of people and ecosystems.
-One-quarter of the world's population depends on groundwater for drinking, yet concentrated recharging is known to carry short-lived contaminants into carbonate aquifers and jeopardize the purity of those waters.
+In many parts of the world, groundwater pollution endangers the well-being of people and ecosystems.
+One quarter of the world's population relies on groundwater for drinking water, yet concentrated recharge is known to carry short-lived contaminants into carbonate aquifers, endangering the purity of these waters.